open-policy-agent/opa/ADOPTERS.md

 This is a list of organizations that have spoken publicly about their adoption or production users that have added themselves (in alphabetical order):

+* [2U, Inc](https://2u.com) has incorporated OPA into their SDLC for both Terraform and Kubernetes deployments.
+  Shift left!

 * [Appsflyer](https://www.appsflyer.com/) uses OPA to make consistent authorization decisions by hundreds of microservices for UI and API data access.
 All authorization decisions are delegated to OPA that is deployed as a